alexanderdickson/waitForImages/README.md

 ###Advanced###

-You can pass a second function as a callback that will be called for each image that is loaded, with some information passed as arguments.
+You can pass a second function as a callback that will be called for each image that is loaded (if an image is already cached, you may not receive a callback for it), with some information passed as arguments.

 ```javascript
 $('selector').waitForImages(function() {